t2wan/DSC180B-Capstone/README.md

 It will implement dataset DBLP.5k.txt, which is a test data to check the whole process is working.
 DBLP.5k.txt is sampled from the original dataset DBLP.txt.
 This compares the result between tf-idf scores, autophrase quality scores, and their multiplication.

+### Notebook Contents
+In the notebook, it will help the users visulized all the results from the run.py with some brief explanations.

 ### Work Cited